Wilson Center Experts

 Alexander H. Montgomery

 Alexander H. Montgomery is an associate professor of Political Science at Reed College.
 He has published articles on dismantling proliferation networks and on the effects of social networks of international organizations on interstate conflict.
 His research interests include political organizations, social networks, weapons of mass disruption and destruction, social studies of technology, and interstate social relations.
-He has been a Council on Foreign Relations International Affairs Fellow in Nuclear Security with a placement in the Office of the Deputy Secretary of Defense for Countering WMD; a Research Fellow at the Belfer Center at the Kennedy School of Government; and a post-doctoral fellow at the Center for International Security and Cooperation, Stanford University.
+He has been a Council on Foreign Relations International Affairs Fellow in Nuclear Security; a Research Fellow at the Belfer Center at the Kennedy School of Government; and a post-doctoral fellow at the Center for International Security and Cooperation, Stanford University.
 He has a B.A. in Physics from the University of Chicago, an M.A. in Energy and Resources from the University of California, Berkeley, and an M.A. in Sociology and a Ph.D. in Political Science from Stanford University.

 Scholars and pundits increasingly argue that the spread of nuclear technologies and knowledge ranging from civilian nuclear power plants and uranium enrichment facilities to rogue scientists with advanced weapons designs have inspired and accelerated weapons programs in the past and will continue to do so in the future.
 Yet every country has taken a longer period of time to develop nuclear weapons than the Manhattan Project; this is due to the difficulty of moving nuclear ideas and equipment across different domains both historically and in contemporary cases such as Iran and North Korea despite the development of complex clandestine supply networks.
 Discarding assumptions about the ease of nuclear technology transfer opens space for diplomatic, rather than military, efforts to contain and roll back nascent nuclear weapons programs.